elotroalex/chiens/_texts/translation.md

 - all my thoughts into Greek fire
 - my two hymns, hatchets
 - my warm fur, spilled blood
-- my ears, my arteries beat a charge
+- my ears, my arteries carry a charge
-- next to which a horny woman's desire
+- next to which the craving of a horny woman
 - seems like the half gesture of a child;
 - O dear light's head
 - I fought ten years for a smile